On Breaking Paganism out of the Metaphysical Void of Materialism

 October 24th, 2020

-So this past week I’ve been requested to answer an extremely good question by Wolf of Woden, which is:
+So this past week I’ve been requested to answer an extremely good question by Steppenwulf, which is:

 Q: How can pagans break free from the metaphysical void of materialism?
 The Christian community views paganism as inherently naturalistic - and maybe they have a point - but how can we introduce a more idealistic (in the philosophical/spiritual sense) viewpoint with regards to ancient European religious principles beyond blood and soil nationalism?

 A: Firstly, we need to do away with “pagan pride”.
 Any sort of pride enables folks to “join the club” under the “pagan” label with zero sincere interest in a truly authentic spiritual journey.
 The path is one than ought to be looked upon with great vehemence and honor, not LARPing experience.